kh2g21/premier-league-goalscorer-prediction/README.md

 ## How the Project Could Be Improved

 1. **Incorporating Additional Features**:
-   - **Defensive Metrics**: Adding defensive stats (e.g., tackles, interceptions) would help better assess a player's overall influence, especially for midfielders.
+   - **Defensive Metrics**: Using a defensive stats (e.g., tackles, interceptions) dataset from the same season would help better assess a player's overall influence, especially for midfielders.
    - **Form and Fitness Data**: Including data on recent form, player fitness, and match minutes could further enhance prediction accuracy.
-   - **Weather and Match Context**: External factors such as weather, home advantage, and fixture congestion could add valuable context to predictions.
+   - **Match Context**: External factors such as home advantage, and fixture congestion could add valuable context to predictions.

 2. **Advanced Machine Learning Models**:
    - Implementing more sophisticated algorithms such as Gradient Boosting, Neural Networks, or ensemble methods could improve predictive accuracy by capturing more complex patterns in the data.